 In 1909 in Ventura, Calif., teacher Zilda M. Rogers wrote to the Agricultural Experiment Station at the University of California, Berkeley, then, a primary proponent and provider of garden education resources for schoolteachers.
 “With the love of the school garden has grown the desire for a home garden and some of their plots at home are very good…Since commencing the garden work the children have become better companions and friends…and to feel that there is a right way of doing everything…it is our garden…We try to carry that spirit into our schoolroom.”

-School gardens have been common in Europe for quite some time, with the earliest records dated to 1811.
+School gardens have been around in Europe with the earliest records dated to 1811.
 It wasn’t until recently that their nationwide resurgence in the U.S. has become much more prevalent.
 My good friend and kitchen manager of Baker Place Elementary in Columbia County Georgia took it upon herself to get her students involved.
 She is loved by everyone at that school.
-I stopped by to see her shortly after she created this colorful start to her garden.
+I stopped by to see her shortly after she started this colorful start to her garden.

 There is so much kids can learn from school gardens.
 From proper clothing to harvesting and finally being able to taste what they grew on their own school lunch lines!